Themis3000/discord-interaction-router/readme.md

 # Discord interaction router

 ⚠⚠⚠ This library is currently not intended for use yet.
-Please check back later.
-Currently only tested for discord.js v13, will be updated soon. ⚠⚠⚠
+Please check back later. ⚠⚠⚠

 This library aims to serve 2 purposes: